 - Emirates Skywards

-- Etihad Guest–best for flying on their alliance partners which includes American Airlines and Asiana Airlines to and from Europe and Asia.
+- Etihad Guest–best for flying on their alliance partners, including American Airlines and Asiana Airlines, to and from Europe and Asia.

 - Finnair Plus

 - Flying Blue–the joint loyalty plan between Air France and KLM.
 Great for economy and business class flights from the US to North Africa and Europe.